 - Some occupations are excluded

 - The market value of vehicles must fall between £1,500 and £45,000

 You are able to extend your policy on a daily basis, but bear in mind that the longer you use daily insurance covers, the more expensive it will get.

-Remember that short-term, temporary car insurance usually lasts anything up to 28 days, so plan accordingly.
+Remember that short-term, temporary car insurance usually lasts for anything up to 28 days, so plan accordingly.
 If you feel you may use the car for longer than a month, there are other long-term solutions and plenty of insurers willing to help you get covered.